PIAG Members

 Professional qualifications: RN.
 PGCert. in Health Science.
 PGDip in Health Science

-Bio: I am the National Committee member for Nelson Marlborough region and have been a member of the Pressure Injury Advisory Group for a couple of years.
+Bio: I am the National Committee member for the Nelson Marlborough region and have been a member of the Pressure Injury Advisory Group for a couple of years.
 I'm passionate about education to prevent and manage pressure injuries.
 I feel privileged to be part of the PIAG team with the experience and knowledge that is shared as part of the New Zealand wound care society.

 Name: Jan JohnstoneJan Johnstone